Zinabuf/GCIM/README.md

 **DummyData.bed:** This is the PLINK binary format file, which includes genotype information.
 This follows the PLINK .bed file format.
 ## 1. Proposed direction.

+ _<div align="justify">The **proposed direction** of causation refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
+Once the data has been properly prepared, begin by testing the causal direction based on the proposed direction of interest, that is, the direction specified by the researcher.</div>_

 ### A. Discovery input files
 The **outcome file** should include `FID`, `IID`, and the outcome variable.
 For binary outcomes, follow standard coding conventions: use **PLINK’s default coding (1 = Control, 2 = Case)** in the **discovery dataset**.